ADA-GWU/3-concurrency-riadabduragimov/README.md

 - A `queue.Queue` is used for communication between threads, allowing the main thread to receive updated images and display them.
 - Multi-threading improves processing speed by taking advantage of multiple CPU cores.

-For this part, I wrote the code to write the multi-threaded process in `concurrency.py`:
+For this part, I wrote the code to use the multi-threaded approach in `concurrency.py`:

 ![Multi_threaded_python](images/multi_threaded_python.png)

 ## Thread Management and Synchronization in Python

-In this project, I implemented multi-threaded image processing using Python’s `threading` module.
+I implemented multi-threaded image processing using Python’s `threading` module.
 Thread management and synchronization are key aspects of ensuring that the image is processed efficiently and that updates are displayed in real time.
 Below is an overview of how threads are managed and synchronized during the processing workflow.

 ### Thread Creation and Management:
 1. **Thread Class (`ImageProcessingThread`)**: